KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/02-Images-and-plagiarism.md

 teaching: 5
 exercises: 5
 questions:
-- "How much do you need to change before it is considered yours?"
+- "How much do you need to change on the image before it is considered yours?"

 objectives:
 - "Avoid image plagiarism when writing your thesis."